Kodlak15/tweather/README.md

 # Tweather

-A simple CLI for interacting with the openweathermap.org weather API.
+A command line interface for retrieving data from the openweathermap.org API